 Also an active composer for the concert hall, his works have been performed by the Los Angeles Philharmonic, Indianapolis Symphony, Long Beach Symphony, and at the Ravinia Festival, Spoleto Festival USA, and Chicago’s Grant Park Music Festival.
 He also composed a violin- orchestra suite for Sarah Chang based on the songs from the Broadway hit, West Side Story.
 Newman has spent considerable time unearthing and restoring film music classics for the concert hall, and headed the Sundance Institute’s music preservation program in the late 1980s.
 During his tenure at Sundance he wrote an original score and conducted the Utah Symphony for the classic silent motion picture, Sunrise, which opened the Sundance Film Festival in 1989.
 As a tribute to his work in film music preservation, he was elected President of the Film Music Society in 2007, a nonprofit organization formed by entertainment industry professionals to preserve and restore motion picture and television music.

-Passionate about nurturing the next generation of musicians, Newman serves on the Board of the American Youth Symphony, a 43- year-old pre- professional orchestra based in Los Angeles, where in 2008 he launched the three-year "Jerry Goldsmith Project,” which explored the film music of composer Jerry Goldsmith in context with symphonic music.
-The last 2
+Passionate about nurturing the next generation of musicians, Newman serves on the Board of the American Youth Symphony, a 55-year-old pre-professional orchestra based in Los Angeles, where in 2008 he launched the three-year "Jerry Goldsmith Project.”
+This exploration of film music in a symphonic setting developed into the annual Hollywood Project, which has featured the music of Danny Elfman, John Williams, James Horner, and others in live-to-picture concerts.

 The son of nine-time Oscar-winning composer Alfred Newman, David Newman was born in Los Angeles in 1954.
 He trained in violin and piano from an early age and earned degrees in orchestral conducting and violin from the University of Southern California.
 From 1977–1982 he worked extensively in the motion picture and television industry as a violinist, playing on such films as E.T., Twilight Zone – The Movie, and the original Star Trek film.
 He is married to wife Krystyna, and is the father of two girls, Diana and stepdaughter, Brianne.
 He and Krystyna divide their time between Los Angeles, Carmel-by-the-Sea and New York.